tenkeyless/dart_docs/src/content/effective-dart/design.md

 This way, an invocation reads like a command to do that work.

-### PREFER a noun phrase or non-imperative verb phrase for a function or method if returning a value is its primary purpose
+### PREFER a noun phrase or non-imperative verb phrase for a function or method if returning a value is its primary purpose {:#prefer-a-noun-phrase-or-non-imperative-verb-phrase-for-a-function-or-method-if-returning-a-value-is-its-primary-purpose}

 Other callable members have few side effects but return a useful result to the caller.
 If the member needs no parameters to do that, it should generally be a